Amie M. Gordon

 University of California, San Francisco

-I am a postdoctoral scholar in the Center for Health and Community (CHC) at the University of Berkeley, San Francisco working with Wendy Berry Mendes.
+I am a postdoctoral scholar in the Center for Health and Community (CHC) at the University of California, San Francisco (UCSF) working with Wendy Berry Mendes.
 I received my Ph.D. in Social-Personality Psychology from UC Berkeley in 2013 and my B.A. in Psychology from UCLA in 2006.

 One line of my research focuses on the roles that prosocial emotions, cognitions, and behaviors play in helping relationships flourish.
-For example, in one vein of this work, I examine how the prosocial emotion gratitude promotes the maintenance of intimate bonds.
-More recently, I've been exploring how cognitions about feeling understood buffer against the negative effects of conflict.
+For example, in one vein of this work, I examine how gratitude promotes the maintenance of intimate bonds.
+In another, I explored how feeling understood by one's romantic partner buffers against the negative effects of conflict.

 In a third line of research, I examine the impact of sleep on relationship functioning, exploring when, why, and for whom poor sleep negatively impacts relationships.
 In one set of studies, I found that one partner's sleep problems influences the degree, nature, and resolution of relationship conflict for both partners.
 In my current postdoctoral position, I am conducting research examining the effect of sleep on gratitude between romantic partners as part of a funding initiative through the Greater Good Science Center.